-- 1 From the home screen, press the Menu key. - 2 Select Bluetooth→Add Device.
+- 1. From the home screen, press the Menu key. - Select Bluetooth → Add Device.
 Ensure that the device you want to connect with is in pairing mode.

-The radio lists available devices that can be paired with your radio.
+The radio lists available devices that can be paired with your radio. - 3.
+Highlight the required device and select Connect.